Lumbar Discectomy: A Comprehensive Guide

 Anesthesia:

-- Patients are put to sleep with general anesthesia, rendering the patient unconscious and pain-free throughout the procedure.
+- Doctors put Patients to sleep with general anesthesia, rendering them unconscious and pain-free throughout the procedure.

 Positioning: